katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 |:----|
 |20.2|

-- 20.2% of customers move from a positive balance `ending_balance` in the first month to a negative balance `following_balance` in the following month.
+- Among the customers, 20.2% transitioned from having a positive balance (`ending_balance`) in the first month to having a negative balance (`following_balance`) in the following month.

 ***